eddiejaoude/eddiejaoude/README.md

 <p align="center"><b>Part of the <a href = "https://stars.github.com/profiles"> GitHub Stars program and Star of 2020 🌟 </a></b></p>

-<p align="center">Sign up to my community <a href="http://eddiejaoude.io/newsletters">newsletter</a> to be kept up-to-date monthly with up and coming events, community achievements and more</p>
+<p align="center">Sign up to my community <a href="http://eddiejaoude.io/newsletters">newsletter</a> to be kept up-to-date monthly with upcoming events, community achievements and more</p>

 <p align="center">In recent years, I have trended on GitHub with the likes of Twitter, Facebook, Angular, etc. and was in the Top 500 open source contributors in the world.
 As a senior software engineer, the more I learn, the more I realize how much I still need to learn.</p>